University of North Texas Health Science Center-Texas College of Osteopathic Medicine - UNTHSC-TCOM

 Student Residence Options

-There are approximately 100 student organizations on the HSC campus.
-They represent a wide range of social, professional, and service interests.
+Student organizations represent a wide range of social, professional, and service interests.
 A number of student groups promote interprofessional collaboration with students from other academic programs.

 In addition to activities on campus, TCOM students engage in a number of community service opportunities both in the area and in underserved areas of the state.

-- Students actively engage in the local community through Homeless Outreach through Medical Education (HOME) which is student run clinic for the homeless community in Fort Worth.
+- Students actively engage in the local community through Homeless Outreach through Medical Education (HOME) which is a student-run clinic for the homeless community in Fort Worth.

 - The Rural Scholars program facilitates two service mission trips.